Piet Joubert: Second Boer War

-He took little part in the negotiations that culminated in the ultimatum sent to Great Britain by Kruger in 1899, and though he immediately assumed nominal command of the operations on the outbreak of hostilities, he gave up to others the chief share in the direction of the war, through his inability or neglect to impose upon them his own will.
+He took little part in the negotiations that culminated in the ultimatum sent to the UK by Kruger in 1899, and though he immediately assumed nominal command of the operations on the outbreak of hostilities, he gave up to others the chief share in the direction of the war, through his inability or neglect to impose upon them his own will.
 His cautious nature, which had in early life gained him the sobriquet of Slim Piet (Clever Piet), joined to a lack of determination and assertiveness that characterized his whole career, led him to act mainly on the defensive; and the strategically offensive movements of the Boer forces, such as Elandslaagte and Willow Grange, appear to have been neither planned nor executed by him.

 Deneys Reitz found Joubert to be "unequal to the burden" of command, citing amongst other incidents how he declined to exploit the British retreat at the Battle of Lombard's Kop during the siege of Ladysmith.
 According to Reitz, Joubert quoted an old Dutch saying: "When God holds out a finger, don't take the whole hand".